 The implications of drunk driving or while under the influence of drugs are far-reaching when it happens in Texas.
+Especially so when it involves a commercial truck driver.
 The charges can be either civil or criminal.
-Failure to suffer liability for civil penalties does not guarantee immunity against criminal charges.
-Furthermore, an acquittal on any of the charges does not mean the driver will escape liability for other damages arising from the accident.
+Failure to suffer liability for criminal charges does not guarantee immunity against civil claims.
+Furthermore, an acquittal on any charges does not mean the driver will escape liability for other damages arising from the accident.

-After a major crash, the major objective of investigations center on proof of the driver’s intoxication and his behavior.
-For this, the officers in charge should conduct some tests and queries to build concrete evidence.
-Also under Section 382.303 of the Federal Motor Carrier Safety Regulations, Trucking companies must test their driver after an injury or fatal accident as soon as possible.
+Also, under Section 382 of the Federal Motor Carrier Safety Regulations, Trucking companies must test their driver after an injury or fatal accident as soon as possible.

 - Record accounts from eyewitnesses

 - Conduct blood alcohol tests to ascertain the driver’s Blood Alcohol Content